evant/ipromise/README.md

 callbacks are executed on a single background thread, but you can configure this is a few different ways.

-The easiest way is to call `Promise.setDefaultCallbackExecutor(executor)` which sets it globally for all promises.
+The easiest way is to call `CallbackExecutors.setDefault(executor)` which sets it globally for all promises.
 This should only be called once for you application, though this is not enforced.
 If you need more granular control you can create a builder with `Deferred.Builder.withCallbackExecutor(executor)` and then call `build()` to get a deferred with your `Executor`.
 Finally, `Deferred`